leeannehammond/seirf-phoenix-rising-hw/README.md

 ## Instructor Team
 * Lead Instructor: Madeline O'Moore
+* Instructional Assistant: Magnardo Tavarez
+* Instructional Assistant: Arthur Bernier, Jr.
-* Instructional Assistant: Mansoor Siddeeq
+* Instructional Assistant: Jenny Xing

 ## Communication

-##### Send Madeline and Mansoor Slack message if:
+##### Send Madeline and IA's message if:
 * You know in advance that you will be missing a class or multiple classes
 * You're sick, overloaded at work, or something comes up and you can't make it to class last minute
-* You will be 10 or more minutes late to class
+* You will be 15 or more minutes late to class
 * You need to leave early
 * You will be submitting your homework late
 * We will get back to you within 12hrs on weekdays!
-* Weekdays expect responses by Monday morning!
+On weekends, expect responses by Monday morning!

-##### Send Madeline a Slack message if:
 * You are having trouble completing your assignments
 * You're struggling with the material
 * You'd like some bonus tasks